zicklag/blog/src/content/blog/introducing-the-leaf-protocol/index.md

 Over the last several months I've been working on creating a federated, offline-capable, data backend for the [Weird.one] app.
-This post sums up the latest developments and goes into the rational behind the experimental Leaf Protocol that has been developed for the use-case.
+This post sums up the latest developments and goes into the rationale behind the experimental Leaf Protocol that has been developed for the use-case.

 ### Further Reading / Context